scoredetect/timestamps/readme.txt

 __Classic Editor Ready__: The plugin is also ready for the __Classic Editor__, so you can use it with the editor you prefer.

+__Timestamps Shortcode__: You can use the `[timestamps]` shortcode to display the verification certificate on your posts, pages, or custom post types.
+In Gutenberg, type `/shortcode`, press Enter, and input the `[timestamps]` shortcode.

 __Screenshots Button__: Allow your users to easily timestamp their screenshots by adding a `[timestamps_screenshot]` shortcode button.
 Each screenshot is unique with a QR code, date/time, and certificate ID.

 __Privacy Protection__: We strive for privacy, therefore __only administrators__ with the __manage_options__ capability can have access to perform actions with this plugin.